 On your end, you should also take note of the timezone your Forex trading platforms are set to.
 Unfortunately, the most popular trading platform, Metatrader, does not allow you to do so.
-Instead, time is determined by the server from which you receive your quotes, and this can vary from one broker to the next on the top fx trading brokers.
+Instead, time is determined by the server from which you receive your quotes, and this can vary from one broker to the next on the top FX trading brokers.
 The server will usually be where the brokerage company is registered with the Forex regulators, but the most popular ones will have many servers to maintain traffic.

 However, I’m not just going to leave you hanging.
 If you’ve already figured out the timezone of the server, good for you, but if you haven’t, there’s a MetaTrader indicator at the bottom of the page which you can download.
-The indicator will provide you with your local time, the server’s time and the time in major cities like London and New York.
+The indicator will provide you with your local time, the server’s time, and the time in major cities like London and New York.

-With the indicator running, you will be able to tell when the news being announced on the economic calendar will happen in your timezone.
+With the indicator running, you will be able to tell when the news being announced on the economic calendar will happen in your time zone.
 This will enable you to plan more effectively so that you are not late to react when the announcement is finally made.

-Sort news according to importance
+Sort news according to the importance

-There are always news announcements around the world being released every now and then – most of it doesn’t have a significant impact on the markets.
+There are always news announcements around the world being released now and then – most of it doesn’t have a significant impact on the markets.
 If you are worried about every piece of news coming out in some corner of the world, then you won’t even get the time to plan your trades.
 To avoid any confusion or excess information, only worry about the most important news announcements.

 To narrow your focus and avoid the noise, focus on the most important news information such as: